Using Debian Linux Packages

 Because Debian comes with so many packages, it's often a good idea to just browse through all of the available packages to see what software you can install and play around with.
 To get a full listing of packages and their installation status we use dselect.
 As mentioned, dselect is more of a front-end, user interface tool because when you select a menu item in dselect you are simply running one of the apt or dpkg utilities with a specific set of command-line switches.

 dselect has a 7-step menu (numbered 0 through 6) and it will walk you through the steps.
 There are two different "modes" that you can use when retreiving packages.
-One is "access" mode where additional .deb files are retreived and added to your inventory, and "update" mode where no new packages are retreived but any updates to existing packages (newer versions of whats already in your inventory database) are. dselect doesn't get installed automatically in later versions so make sure it's installed with the command:
+One is "Access" mode where additional .deb files are retreived and added to your library.
+"Update" mode is where no new packages are retreived but any updates to existing packages (newer versions of whats already in your library) are etreived. dselect doesn't get installed automatically in later versions so make sure it's installed with the command:

 apt-get install dselect